-Other outstanding scenic regions accessible by trail from the town of Jasper include the Tonquin valley, the Snake Indian River valley, the Athabaska pass, and the Columbia icefield, the "mother of rivers", from which issue the great Saskatchewan and Athabaska glaciers, among the longest in the world.
-The Tonquin valley is situated about ten miles west of Jasper in the shadow of a great wall of peaks known as "The Ramparts" and lies almost at timberline.
-Groves of spruce and balsam dot its floor, which also holds the lovely Amethyst lakes, opalescent jewels reflecting on their glass-like surfaces the giant arc of peaks that rise almost perpendicularly for a mile above the valley itself.
-Adjoining Jasper Park on its western boundary is the Mount Robson Provincial Park in British Columbia, which contains mount Robson (12,972') the highest peak in the main Rockies.
+Other outstanding scenic regions accessible by trail from the town of Jasper include Tonquin Valley, Snake Indian River Valley, Athabaska Pass, and Columbia Icefield, the "mother of rivers," from which issues the great Saskatchewan and Athabaska Glaciers, among the longest in the world.
+Tonquin Valley is situated about ten miles west of Jasper in the shadow of a great wall of peaks known as "The of peaks that rise almost a mile above the valley itself.